JingzheSun/reddit-reader/README.md

     git clone https://github.com/JingzheSun/reddit-reader.git

-Simply open the index.html under root folder to test.
+There is no need to download or install anything else since ``webpack`` has already packed necessary components.
+Simply open the ``index.html`` under root folder to test.

 Click on the title ``Subreddits`` to launch manage page